 Where should I keep my personal directive?

 Do not put your directive in a safe deposit box that is in your name only.
-If you do, your delegate may not be able to get to it.
+If you do, your delegate may not be able to get to it when it is needed.
 Although people who have been given copies of your directive may not need the original, your delegate should be able to get the original directive if needed.

-How often should I update my personal directive?
+How often should I review my personal directive?

 Organizations that deal with diseases (like cancer, AIDS, or Alzheimer’s disease) have good information about new treatments and care.
 They can also give you support and help you and your family cope with the illness.

-You can always ask your doctor or your medical specialist for more information, or you can go online.
+You can ask your doctor, medical specialist or health care provider for more information, or you can go online.
 If you get information online, check to be sure that it comes from a reliable source.

-Tell your doctor, hospital, or health care facility that you ended your personal directive.
+Tell your doctor, hospital, or health care facility that you revoked (cancelled) your personal directive.
 Get back any copies you gave them.
 They need to know that you have changed your mind, whether or not you make a new directive.
-You should also tell your family members.
+You should also tell your delegate and your family members.

 You do not have to write a new directive to cancel the old one.
 If you decide to make a new directive, then include in it a paragraph that ends (revokes) the old directive.
-Give a copy of your new directive to your doctor.
-You could also give a copy to your delegate and to your family members.
+Give a copy of your new directive to your delegates, doctor, and family members.

 Will my personal directive be valid outside Nova Scotia?